The History of

 But the Stronghold's

-days are numbered, and as BH's extension is demolished to make way for the next phase
+days were numbered and as BH's extension was demolished to make way for the next phase

-of the BBC's big "West One" development, it too will have to go.
+of the BBC's big "West One" development, it too had to go.
 Although,

-knowing how solidly it is constructed, it isn't going to go without a fight.
-In fact
+knowing how solidly it is constructed, it wouldn't have gone without a fight.

 to put this section together to explain just how the Stronghold came about,